-This web forum has be set up by members of the political science departments of Irish universities under the aegis of the Political Studies Association of Ireland (PSAI).
-The editors are: Elaine Byrne, David Farrell, Eoin O’Malley, Jane Suiter and Matt Wall.
-(From time to time, we post joint contributions as ‘Editor’.)
+This blog and web forum was set up by members of the political science departments of Irish universities under the aegis of the Political Studies Association of Ireland (PSAI).
+The founding editors were Elaine Byrne, David Farrell, Eoin O’Malley, Jane Suiter, and Matt Wall.
+The current editor is Luke Field.

-The purpose of the forum is to provide up-to-date analysis of contemporary political events and to encourage moderated comment on all issues relating to political reform broadly conceived.
+The purpose of the forum is to provide up-to-date analysis of contemporary political events and to encourage moderated comment on all issues relating to politics, policy, and political reform (broadly conceived).
 The internet is a tool for both making these debates public and facilitating participation from those who usually do not have an opportunity to voice their opinions.

 Topics are started by contributors affilated to this forum.
-If you would like to contribute lead articles, please contact email@example.com.
+If you would like to contribute lead articles, please contact the editor (firstname.lastname@example.org).
 Comments on the lead articles are welcome from any reader.
 However, you must have a WordPress user account to do so.
 (Please see the note below about anonymous contributions).

 The opinions expressed on the site are personal to the individual contributors; the website per se does not institutionally endorse any of the opinions expressed on the site, nor do the employers of the contributors.
 You may contact the site administrator at email@example.com.